mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 {{% /alert %}}

 {{% alert type="info" %}}
-Support for SVG images in native apps was introduced in Mendix [8.4.0](/releasenotes/studio-pro/8.4).
+Support for SVG images in native mobile apps was introduced in Mendix [8.4.0](/releasenotes/studio-pro/8.4).
 {{% /alert %}}

 {{% alert type="warning" %}}
-GIF images are not supported in native apps on Android devices.
+GIF images are not supported in native mobile apps on Android devices.
 {{% /alert %}}

 #### 3.2.1 XML Attributes